-Best Answer: Overall, Microsoft OneDrive has the best value if you're going to pay, at 1TB for $6.99 a month, and that includes an Office 365 subscription.
-For the most space and versatility without having to ever pay a dime, then you can't go wrong with Google Drive's free 15GB.
+Best Answer: Overall, Microsoft OneDrive has the best value if you're going to pay at 1TB for $6.99 a month, and that includes an Office 365 subscription.
+For the most space and versatility without having ever to pay a dime, then you can't go wrong with Google Drive's free 15GB.
 Mega is another good option for the most free storage right out of the gate (50GB), however, while it offers end-to-end encryption on your files, it's not as versatile with third-party integrations like other services.

 Is iCloud not good enough?

 Apple's iCloud comes with your Apple ID and is probably what you're using by default on your iPhone or iPad for things like device backups, photos, documents, and other data.
 But Apple only gives you 5GB for free, which is barely anything.
 The pricing for more iCloud storage is:

 - 50GB $0.99/mo

 iCloud is certainly not very expensive when you look at it on paper, and it's the easiest option out of all of these, but you certainly don't get the best value from it.

 So Microsoft OneDrive is the best value, you say?